andykuszyk/andykuszyk.github.io/2020-02-18-demystifying-i3.md

 This steep learning curve has always seen be reverting to using Gnome after a dabble here or a dabble there, but I recently invested the time to overcome these challenges and am finally an i3 convert!
 In this post, I hope to explain things as I see them (in very simple terms!) to try go give other people in my situation a fast-track to getting up and running sooner.

 ## Step 1: Glossary
 You might be asking, what is i3?
 What is a tiling window manager?
 Do I need a compositor?
-What is compton?
+What is Compton?
 How do I use a dotfiles repo?

 Well, let's start there.